 Bothmer et al (2013) Mechanism of DNA resection during intrachromosomal recombination and immunoglobulin class switching.
 Regul Pept 210 115 PMID: 23254285

 Do you know of a great paper that uses Mirin from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area